 - Reading and re-reading to try to understand material about metaphysics

-How Does It Feel to Have Existential OCD?
+How Does It Feel to Live With Existential OCD?

-There is no form of OCD that presents with desirable feelings.
-Like other forms of OCD, existential OCD can negatively impact a person’s life in very drastic ways.
+Like other forms of OCD, existential OCD can negatively impact a person’s life in very drastic ways, including feeling isolated, feeling detached from reality, and lacking joy in life.

 Here’s how it can feel to live with existential OCD: